0xproflupin/seahorse-university/src/counter-app/seahorse-installation.md

 seahorse -V
 ```

-Now that we've gone past the boring stuff, lets get started with coding our first Solana Program using Seahorse!
+Now that we've gone past the boring stuff, lets get started with coding our second Solana Program using Seahorse!